Hello, my name’s Fiona, welcome to my site about my rabbits and guinea pigs.

-I am a member of the Rabbit Welfare Association, the British Rabbit Council and the National English Rabbit Club, as well as many regional clubs (seelinks page).
+I am a member of the Rabbit Welfare Association and the British Rabbit Council as well as many regional clubs (seelinks page).
 I live near to Llandrindod Wells, Powys, mid Wales.
 I started keeping rabbits in 1980 and bought my first English rabbit in 1983 which is when I started going to rabbit shows.
 Apart from a few years when I was away at college I have had them ever since.
-I am currently breeding and exhibiting pedigree black and tortoiseshell English rabbits, and showing both rabbits and guinea pigs in local pet shows.
-I have also started breeding sables in the last couple of years- they are a normal fur breed, which come in two patterns - siamese sable and marten sable.
-Occasionally I may have baby and young adult rabbits and guinea pigs looking for loving homes, all of which are healthy, friendly and well handled.
+I am currently breeding and exhibiting pedigree black, blue and tortoiseshell English rabbits, and showing both rabbits and guinea pigs in local pet shows.
+I have also started breeding sables in the last few years - they are a normal fur breed, which come in two patterns - siamese sable and marten sable.
+Occasionally I may have baby and young adult rabbits looking for loving homes, all of which are healthy, friendly and well handled.

 This is a hobby not a business - I breed for the satisfaction that I get out of it

 and in the hope that I will perhaps breed an English rabbit good enough for the show